-Now that I seemed to have everything I should want, it was as if a long lost part of me was now calling out to me to remind me there was something else I needed to do; that the time had nearly come.
-Adventure was seeking me out.
+Now that I seemed to have everything I should want, it was as if a long lost part of me was now calling out to me to remind me there was something else I needed to do.
+That the time had come.
+Adventure was calling for me.

 It was just an average late afternoon on my usual peak hour train ride home from work, until, as I sat daydreaming out the window, delightful crystal-clear visions of happy summer days and nights spent happy, barefoot wild and carefree in exotic places, came parading into my mind.
 Moments later they were translated into lyrical words so definitive that I felt I had no other choice but to grab my phone from my bag as quickly as I could to capture them: ‘'I want to get messy, dirty, sticky…climbing, jumping, swinging, dizzy….’'

 The words were naughty, but oh so innocent too, and as each line seemed to effortlessly reveal itself to me, I wondered... where was this poetic vision coming from?
 Nothing like this had ever happened to me before.

 Was I just so sick of seeing the same boring things every day?
 So sick of walking down the same streets, seeing the same people, catching the same trains, eating the same food, so sick of feeling ordinary, dull, and unexpressed in my work uniform.. so tired of feeling confined and borderline imprisoned by regular daily life..

 I couldn’t remember the last time I felt fully alive on a regular basis.